Changelog

 Removed features

 • pixy no longer makes use of a Zarr database for storing on-disk intermediate genotype information.
 We instead now perform random access of the VCF via tabix from htslib as implemented in scikit-allel.
 As such, htslib is now a hard dependency.
-We think tabix is a much more flexible system for many datasets, and the performance differences are negliable (and offset by the new performance features in v1.0).
+We think tabix is a much more flexible system for many datasets, and the performance differences are negligible (and offset by the new performance features in v1.0).
 VCFs will need to be compressed with bgzip and indexed with tabix before using pixy.

 Minor updates